Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/07/adding-a-sitemap-to-jekyll.md

     - Jekyll
 ---

-You don’t need a plugin to add a sitemap to your Jekyll site.
+You don't need a plugin to add a sitemap to your Jekyll site.
 You can use this basic template and extend it as required.

 ## Supporting frontmatter